 Why do I need to employ the services of a garden designer?

 “Fail to plan, plan to fail” is an adage that has merit here when it comes to carrying out works in your garden.
-When planning a full make-over it is essential that both the landscape contractor who will be building your garden and you the client know precisely what the finished product will look like from inception.
-The only way of assuring this is to have a fully designed, scaled and specified plans.
-Just ask yourself, would you commission the building of a house or even an extension without detailed architects drawings?......
+When planning a full make-over, it is essential that both the landscape contractor who will be building your garden and you the client know precisely what the finished product will look like from inception.
+The only way of assuring this is to commission fully designed, scaled and specified plans.
+Just ask yourself, would you commission the building of a house or even an extension without detailed architects drawings?
 If you want to save yourself money and potential headaches it’s a no brainer.
-You’re likely to save as much as you could potentially lose by not employing a garden designer and the saving will most likely pay for the cost of a quality garden design, so it’s a win, win situation.
+You’re likely to save as much as you could potentially lose by not employing a garden designer and the saving will most likely pay for the cost of the garden design, so it’s a win, win situation.
 Incidentally, comparatively speaking it cost no more to employ a garden designer than it does to employ an architect and often considerably less based on the project size.

 Just as importantly, to have a garden design commissioned means that you can now approach several different reputable landscape contractors to request tender prices.
 The big benefit here is that all the contractors will be tendering for the same spec based on the garden design plans which allows you, the client, to directly compare their prices.
 Price of course is just one of the variables when choosing a landscape contractor to implement your garden design and we would recommend you assess the credentials of the contractors too, such as their qualifications and experience and even their likeability.
 A good garden design can go very wrong if inexperience, unqualified contractor carries out the work.

-Finally having garden design plans ensures that no costly mistakes arise during the build of the garden and decreases significantly the chances of misunderstandings between you and your contractor (there is always a plan to refer too and a designer to consult).
+Finally having garden design plans ensures that no costly mistakes arise during the build of the garden and decreases significantly the chances of misunderstandings arising between you and your contractor (there is always a plan to refer too and a designer to consult).
 Blunders ultimately need to be rectified at what could be a not insubstantial cost to you.
 As a final point, employing a garden designer will ensure that upon completion, your garden will function exactly as you had anticipated from the outset.

 Will I know how much it is likely to cost to build my garden project based on the gardens design plans I receive?

 Yes.
 All our design packages come with an industry average costing for the implementation of your garden design plans.
-In addition, the design process is structured in such a way that the indicative cost of construction will become progressively more accurate with each additional design produced so for instance if you get a concept plan, planting plan and hard landscaping plan produced, the indicative build cost would be far more accurate than if you just commissioned a standalone concept plan.
+In addition, the design process is structured in such a way that the indicative cost of construction will become progressively more accurate with each additional design produced so for instance if you get a base plan, planting plan and hard landscaping plan produced, the indicative build cost would be far more accurate than if you just commissioned a standalone base plan.

 How can I be assured of the quality of the materials specified in the plans?